-The Department has authority to promulgate rules for domestic and foreign fully-insured association health plans pursuant to 8 V.S.A. \$\$3368(a)(4) and 4079a(b) and 29 U.S.C. \$1144(b)(6)(A)(i).
-The Department has authority to regulate any association or MEWA offering a fully-insured health benefit plan in this State.
+The Department has authority to promulgate rules for domestic and foreign self-insured association health benefit plans pursuant to 8 V.S.A. §§ 3368 and 4079a(b) and 29 U.S.C. § 1144(b)(6)(A)(ii).
+The Department has authority to regulate any association or MEWA offering a self-insured health benefit plan in this State.

 Section 4.
-Captive Insurers
+Captive

-Fully-insured associations and MEWAs insured by a captive insurance company are exempt from this rule pursuant to 8 V.S.A. § 6016.
+Self-insured associations and MEWAs insured via a captive insurance company are exempt from this rule pursuant to 8 V.S.A. § 6016.
 Such associations and MEWAs will be regulated by the Department's Captive Insurance Division per 8 V.S.A.
 Chapter 141.